 14. Once you are happy you can shut down the server.
 You will notice the shutdown options appear (like previous server editions).
 We have selected Other (Planned).

 If you have managed to install Windows Server 2016, well done.
-If you want read more about Server 2016, please see the guide from Microsoft.
+If you want read more about Server 2016, please see the ultimate guide from Microsoft.

 If you require further help or want to license Server 2016 in your business, please contact us or call the team on 01489 290 001.